 - No Obligation to Enter a Contract:

-- The release of this RFP does not compel MAP to enter any
+- The release of this RFP does not compel MAP to enter any contract.

 - MAP reserves the right to refrain from contracting with any vendor that has responded to this RFP whether or not the vendor’s response has been evaluated and whether or not the vendor has been determined to be qualified.
 Exercise of this right does not affect MAP’s right to contract with any other vendor.

-- MAP reserves the right to request an interview with any vendor and/or a demonstration from any vendor prior to entering into a contract with that vendor.
+- MAP reserves the right to request an interview with any vendor and/or a demonstration from any vendor prior to entering a contract with that vendor.
 If a vendor declines the request for an interview or demonstration for any reason, the vendor may be eliminated from further consideration.

 - Multiple contracts: MAP reserves the right to enter contracts with more than one vendor as a result of this RFP.

-- Non-endorsement: The selection of a vendor pursuant to this RFP does not constitute an endorsement of the vendor’s The vendor agrees to make no reference to MAP in any literature, promotional material, brochures, sales presentations, or the like without the express written consent of MAP.
+- Non-endorsement: The selection of a vendor pursuant to this RFP does not constitute an endorsement of the vendor’s services.
+The vendor agrees to make no reference to MAP in any literature, promotional material, brochures, sales presentations, or the like without the express written consent of MAP.

 - Contract payment limitations: Vendors should anticipate payment at the end rather than the beginning of the invoice period in which they provide services or after they submit any deliverable for which payment is due.